 A prominent local landmark and an attractive example of covered bridges, the Jordan Bridge is a 90-foot housed Howe truss.
 It was originally located on Jordan County Road near Lyons, but was later moved to a city park in Stayton.
 The bridge takes its name from the community of Jordan, named for the Jordan Valley in Israel.
 The Jordan Bridge is one of Linn County´s seven distinctive covered bridges with large side openings.
 The portal arches were originally rounded or segmental, but have been altered to a truncated rectangular shape, expanding clearance for large loads.
 The bridge was determined eligible for the National Register in February 1984.

 North Fork of the Middle Fork of the Willamette River (Office) Bridge

 Lane County, 1944

-The most massive and longest of Oregon's covered bridges, this 180-foot housed Howe truss was constructed by the Westfir Lumber Company using triple timber beams to afford the strength nessary to carry heavy logging trucks.
+The most massive and longest of Oregon's covered bridges, this 180-foot housed Howe truss was constructed by the Westfir Lumber Company using triple timber beams to afford the strength necessary to carry heavy logging trucks.
 The bridge connects the lumber mill with the office (hence the common name of the bridge).
 The structure is one of only two covered bridges in Oregon built with triple truss members.
 A distinction of the bridge is the covered walkway on the side of the bridge, separate from the roadway.
 Westfir was established in 1923 as a company town by the Western Lumber Company.
-The privately owned bridge is closed to public traffic.

 Sandy Creek (Remote) Bridge